skiano/genz/README.md

 Sometimes a desire to have a monolithic front-end app makes the server-side a nightmare.
 For apps that have fairly static pages, perhaps we can go the other direction.
 SSR in popular frameworks seems secondary.
 But what if it was primary?

+I have no idea if the implementation is headed in this direction yet!
+But I do believe it is worth exploring.

 ## What it is

 A set of functions for creating a stream of html (similar to `h()` in many frameworks), which prioritizing streaming.
 The hope is three-fold: avoid templating, keep the main thread as open as possible, and support streaming very large pages.